Khoi-Ngo/FU_FINALCAPSTONE_BE/README.md

-# AISEA Backend - FPT University Capstone SU25
+# AISEA Backend - FPT University Capstone Summer 2025

 This repository contains the backend services for the **AISEA** project, developed using **.NET 8.0**.